ckeditor/ckeditor5/docs/examples/framework/how-tos.md

 {@img assets/img/version.png 468 CKEditor 5 version displayed in the developer console.}

-## Editor's features

-### Why does the editor filter out my content (styles, classes, elements)?

-CKEditor 5 implements a custom {@link framework/architecture/editing-engine data model}.
-This means that every piece of content that is loaded into the editor needs to be converted to that model and then rendered back to the view.

-Each kind of content must be handled by some feature.
-For example, the [`ckeditor5-basic-styles`](https://www.npmjs.com/package/@ckeditor/ckeditor5-basic-styles) package handles HTML elements such as `<b>`, `<i>`, `<u>`, etc. along with their representation in the model.
-The feature defines the two–way conversion between the HTML (view) and the editor model.

-If you load some content unknown to any editor feature, it will be dropped.
-If you want all the HTML5 elements to be supported, you need to write plugins to support them.
-Once you do that, CKEditor 5 will not filter anything out.

-### How to add more features to the build I downloaded?

-See the {@link installation/plugins/installing-plugins Installing plugins} guide to learn how to extend the editor with some additional features.

-You can learn which editor features are available in which build in the {@link installation/getting-started/predefined-builds#list-of-plugins-included-in-the-ckeditor-5-predefined-builds Predefined builds} guide.

-### How to enable image drag&drop and upload?
-Where should I start?

-The {@link features/images-overview image} and {@link features/image-upload image upload} features are enabled by default in all editor builds.
-However, to fully enable image upload when installing CKEditor 5, you need to configure one of the available upload adapters.
-Check out the {@link features/image-upload comprehensive "Image upload" guide} to find out the best image upload strategy for your project.

 ## Editor's API

 ### How to insert some content into the editor?